TUG Home | TUGBBS Online Forums | Resort Reviews | Classified Ads | TUG HELP | Advice | Join TUG

-Your Location: Timeshare Users Group Advice: Starwood Exchange Primer
+Timeshare Users Group

-Starwood implementation of Interval International ( I. I. ) (Interval) exchange:
+Starwood implementation of Interval International exchanges

 The Starwood system is different from others as it relates to an owners relationship with Interval .
 This is significant.
 You should be aware of the issues involved.

 The first step is to secure a reservation at your home resort.
 Reservations may be made up to 12 months in advance.
+The reservation should be made as close to the 12 month mark as possible.
+Once confirmed, the reservation is available for deposit to Interval.

 I.I.'s model for comparable exchange is based on several factors.
 The precise formulas are closely guarded trade secrets.
 Something like the formula for Coca Cola: